 We take into account the family income for the preceding year.
 Each year in July, we recalculate the amount to which you are entitled, based on the income reported.
 To avoid payment delays, you must file your Québec income tax return each year no later than 30 April.

 Revenu Québec informs us of your conjugal status on 31 December of the previous year and provides information about your family income.

 Important!
 If you file your income tax return late, we can pay you the amounts owing for a maximum retroactive period of 3 years.

-Child assistance payments and the supplement for handicapped children are not taxable.
+The Family Allowance payments and the supplement for handicapped children are not taxable.
 Consequently, we do not send out tax slips for those benefits.